 In addition, you can use the DLP reports to fine tune your DLP policies as you run them.

 DLP detects sensitive information by using deep content analysis (not just a simple text scan).
 This deep content analysis uses keyword matches, dictionary matches, the evaluation of regular expressions, internal functions, and other methods to detect content that matches your DLP policies.
 Potentially only a small percentage of your data is considered sensitive.
 A DLP policy can identify, monitor, and automatically protect just that data, without impeding or affecting people who work with the rest of your content.

 Policies are synced

-After you create a DLP policy in the Security & Compliance Center, it's stored in a central policy store, and then synced to the various content sources, including:
+After you create a DLP policy in the Microsoft Purview compliance portal, it's stored in a central policy store, and then synced to the various content sources, including: